UBC-MDS/colourer/README.md

 `colourpycker` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, and Lauren Zung.
 It is licensed under the terms of the MIT license.

+## Documentation

+The official documentation is hosted on Read the Docs: <https://colourpycker.readthedocs.io/en/latest/example.html>

 ## Credits

 `colourpycker` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).